 The next column is the amount.
 If the bill has been paid, or paid on (medical bills or whatever) then I place the paid amount in the box.

 I use a different spreadsheet for each month.
-This method worked well for my visual accountability.
+My method worked well for my visual accountability.
 So far, nothing has been shut off or late since I have started this system.
+Lists work well with my brain, so I had to adapt my budgeting skills in a way that works for me.

 Monthly Budget Calendar

-The calendar is the second secret to a monthly budget for me.
+A calendar is the second secret to a monthly budget for me.
 Each section of the financial binder holds the dates for all bills due that month.
-I carry over and pencil in any items from my yearly planner that I have need to sign the kids up for, or pmts. due.
+Adding our bills to a calendar has helped me to not be late.
+Each bill has a date due that shows up on the calendar.
+Yearly bills carry over and get penciled in from my yearly planner.

 Monthly Budget Income and Expense sheet

-The third secret to a monthly budget is an income and expense sheet.
-This also can be simple.
+Next, my third secret as one of the thrifty moms is an income and expense sheet.
 Use an app or just a piece of paper.
 Write “income” on one side “expense” on the other.

 After that…..write down EVERYTHING.
 This visual will help you to see see that maybe a few nights of eating out or starbucks need to be eliminated.
 Be honest.

 Using the income and expense sheet will help keep unwanted spending at bay.
-This sheet has to become a habit monthly.
+Also, my banking app helps with my income/expense sheet.
+Utilizing an expense/income sheet has become a habit monthly.
 Adding up unwanted spending targets what area needs to change.

 The income sheet will show if enough income is coming in for the household.
 If not, looking into other options to bring in money is an option.
 There are plenty of ways to earn a second income whether it is a part time job or a work at home job.